SatyamkrJha85/Mvvm_Movie_App/README.md

 ## Features

 - **Search Movies**: Users can search for movies by title.
-- **View Movie Details**: Users can view details about a selected movie, including its title, release date, synopsis, and more.
+- **View Movie Details**: Users can view details about a selected movie, including its title, release date, synopsis, and more..

 ## Screenshots